TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/1-prepare-the-database.rst

    );

-The default values of '0' (or the `NULL` values if they were explicitly allowed) stand for * "The dateRange has not yet been assigned."*.
+The default values of '0' (or the `NULL` values if they were explicitly allowed) stand for "The dateRange has not yet been assigned.".
 Later on, Extbase computes the `DateRange`-object from the uid.